makersacademy/CV/README.md

 I am an advocate for clean, DRY, readable, and adaptable code.
 I have learned that in the long run, this approach lowers the risk of mistakes having wide spread effect, and allows new features to be added with ease without breaking current tests.

 I believe that a TDD approach is integral to good software development.
 At makers, I have found that compliance to the ways of TDD have massively improved my ability to write efficient code, debug and gain visibility when faced with blockers.

+#### Debugging

+I take a very methodical approach to debugging techniques, an approach that I have learned and developed whilst at Makers.
+This approach helps me work through problems independently, and has also allowed me to help others who run into blockers.

 #### Analysis and research